kgrid-objects/opioid-collection/medication/opioid-collection/morphine-milligram-equivalents/README.md

 Created: December 14, 2016

 ### Description
-This KO takes in a prescription (opiod, dosage, and frequency), and outputs the MME.
+This KO takes in a prescription (opiod, dosage, and dosingFrequency), and outputs the MME.

 ### Running
 Basic Steps: